arkouda-www/arkouda-www.github.io/content/sections/arkouda-is.md

 {{< rect >}}
 ### Extensible
-One can expand on Arkouda’s capabilities by creating specialized functions, thus enabling more access to distributed high performance from Python.
+One can expand on Arkouda’s capabilities, thus enabling arbitrary scalable computations to be performed from Python.

 {{< /rect >}}
 {{< /rectlist >}}